apache/seatunnel/docs/en/configuration/filter-plugins/Sample.md

 ##### fraction [number]

 The fraction of sampling.
-For example, fraction=0.8 represents to extract 80% data from the Rows.
+For example, `fraction=0.8` represents to extract `80%` data from the events.

 ##### limit [number]